 Starting a new firm inevitably demands investment – not just in premises, systems and other costs, but to ensure you can cover your own personal financial needs until fees start rolling in.
 You need to be clear on how much you need, and happy with the level of risk you are taking on.
-You also need to put in place financial management systems that meet compliance requirements and help you stay in control of the firm’s finances, as Darren Cable of Lloyds Bank and David Calder of The Cashroom explain.
-(29 March 2021)
+You also need to put in place financial management systems that meet compliance requirements and help you stay in control of the firm’s finances, as Darren Cable of Lloyds Bank and Chris O'Day of The Cashroom explain.
+(18 July 2023)

 If this is your first time running a business, you will quickly learn the importance of cashflow.
 Putting it simply, you have to keep an extremely tight lid on your costs until you have a steady flow of fees coming in.
 You want the excitement and satisfaction of running your own business, without the stress of worrying about your money running out when the bills need to be paid.